top of page

 Proactive steps to maintain posture and suppleness with mobility.
 If you can use and display strength in your newly found range of motion, you are far more likely to keep it.

 The initial consultation serves to pull together all the strands that contribute to your symptoms.
-We will go through the history of your complaint, and build the relevant information from your medical history, work conditions, exercise habits and nutrition.
+We will go through the history of your complaint, and build a plan from your medical history, work conditions, exercise habits and nutrition.
 This part will last 20-30 minutes, and leaves the rest of the time for treatment.
 If the consultation reveals the need for further investigation, these options will be explained and discussed with you.

 WHAT IS TREATMENT LIKE?

-Manual techniques are performed with respect for you and the state of your tissues, and are carried out in a careful, gentle and measured manner.
-They include:
+See our approach and strategies above, but all techniques are performed with respect for you and the state of your tissues, and are carried out in a careful, gentle and measured manner.
+Side effects are rare, but please feel free to speak to your practitioner before treatment.

 HOW MANY TREATMENTS WILL BE NEEDED?